anthonyreilly/NetCoreForce/README.md

 # NetCoreForce

 ## A .NET Standard and .NET Core Salesforce REST API toolkit and API wrapper
+*This project is not offered, sponsored or endorsed by Salesforce.*

 ## This project is in Beta.
 New features are being added. [(Changelog)](CHANGELOG.md)